 Responses to Social Change

 I study double standards in judging collective action—in other words, whether where people draw the line between acceptable and unacceptable means of protest depends on who the protesters are and what they are protesting.
 I also examine defensive responding to being confronted with one’s role in maintaining social injustice.

 I use Bayesian data analysis (implemented in Stan) as a flexible and powerful approach to statistical inference.
 I have experience with multilevel, multivariate, logistic and ordinal regression, item response, and missing data models—as well as various combinations of these approaches.
 I use cross-validation and stacking to compare and combine model predictions.

 I use multilevel models to solve a broad range of data analysis challenges—including nested data, longitudinal data, and multiple comparison problems.
-I teach multilevel modeling to graduate students at University of Oxford.
+I taught multilevel modeling to graduate students at University of Oxford.